-Selected for the 2012-2015 editions of “The Best Lawyers in America” for the categories of “Employment Law - Individuals” and “Litigation - Labor and Employment,” and recognized as a “Rising Star” by Super Lawyers in 2013 and 2014, Avi Kumin has been successfully advising employees about their legal rights, resolving difficult situations with employers, and litigating employment claims in court for nearly fifteen years.
-A founder and partner at Katz, Marshall & Banks since 2007, he concentrates his practice on whistleblower protection, sexual and religious harassment, Family and Medical Leave Act (FMLA), disability, discrimination, retaliation, severance negotiations, and contractual disputes.
-Martindale-Hubbell has rated Mr. Kumin “AV Preeminent,” its highest possible peer review rating.
+Mr. Kumin was selected by his peers for the 2012-2018 editions of “Best Lawyers in America” in the categories of “Employment Law - Individuals” and “Litigation - Labor and Employment” for the D.C. area, and named by Washington, D.C.
+“Super Lawyers” magazine as one of the area’s top 5% of employment attorneys.
+Since 2011, Martindale-Hubbell has rated Mr. Kumin “AV Preeminent,” its highest possible peer review rating.
+A founder and partner at Katz, Marshall & Banks since 2007, Mr. Kumin has been successfully advising employees about their legal rights, resolving difficult situations with employers, and litigating employment claims in court for more than fifteen years.
+He practices in the areas of whistleblower protection, sexual and religious harassment, Family and Medical Leave Act (FMLA), disability, discrimination, retaliation, severance negotiations, contractual disputes, and other areas of employment law.

-In June 2012, Mr. Kumin was elected by the membership of the D.C.
-Bar Association's Labor & Employment Section to a three-year term on its Steering Committee, and he has served as the Committee’s Co-Chair for the past two years.
-He has lectured about whistleblower protection and Sarbanes-Oxley claims, SEC/IRS reward programs, disability, family medical leave, sexual harassment, religious harassment, wrongful discharge, equal payment laws, legal ethics, employee severance issues, and litigation practice before the American Bar Association, the D.C.
-Bar Association, the National Employment Lawyers Association, the American Law Institute (ALI-ABA), and employee and labor groups.
+From 2013 to 2015, Mr. Kumin served as the Co-Chair of the D.C.
+Bar Association's Labor & Employment Section, and was elected by the Section’s members to serve on its Steering Committee from 2012 to 2015.
+Mr. Kumin currently serves on the Board of Directors of the Metropolitan Washington Employment Lawyers Association.
+He has lectured about whistleblower protection and Sarbanes-Oxley claims, SEC/IRS reward programs, disability, family medical leave, sexual harassment, retaliation, religious harassment, wrongful discharge, equal payment laws, legal ethics, employee severance issues, and litigation practice before the American Bar Association, the D.C.
+Bar Association, the National Employment Lawyers Association, the American Law Institute, and employee and labor groups.
 Recently, Mr. Kumin partnered with the D.C.
 Attorney General’s Office to help provide training on a number of employment laws to over 500 District attorneys, human resource directors, managers, and employees.